 Note that these instructions are only applicable if you’re using the SP Flash Tool on a Windows PC.
 If you’re using it on Linux, please refer to the instructions on this website on how to launch the tool in a Linux environment.
 The rest of the flashing process, as laid down below is practically the same.

 Step 1: Download the Stock ROM for your Device

 The first step of the process is to download the stock ROM (also known as a ‘flash file’) for your MediaTek device.
-Certain device manufactuers like Xiaomi, Vivo, and Oppo have been known to provide stock ROM files which could be flashed using the SP Flash Tool.
+Certain device manufacturers like Xiaomi, Vivo, and Oppo have been known to provide stock ROM files that could be flashed using the SP Flash Tool.
 But that does not apply to devices from all OEMs.
 If you’re looking for the correct firmware file for your device, we’d suggest you start by going through your device’s section over at XDA-Developers forums.

 Once you have downloaded the stock ROM’s ZIP file, extract it to an easily accessible location on your computer.
 The extracted contents should include an Android Scatter text file, a preloader BIN, and image files of the individual device partitions.

 Step 2: Connect your MediaTek Device to the Computer